schambig/chirpy_go-server/README.md

 A web server is just a computer that serves data over a network, typically the Internet.

+Servers run software that listens for incoming requests from clients.
+When a request is received, the server responds with the requested data.

 ```mermaid
 graph TD
     A[Client] -->|HTTP Request| B[Server]